chrisliebaer/salvage/README.md

 ### Crane configuration

-A crane is an image that implements the salvage Crane interface.
+A crane is an image that implements the salvage crane interface.
 The only cranes currently available are the ones that I'm using for myself.
 But since salvage does most of the heavy lifting, writing a crane for your backup software of choice should be simple.